“..Miss Cummings, If we’re all different, doesn’t that mean we’re all the same? ..” -Juniper May

 When eleven-year-old Juniper May receives a petition signed by her entire class stating that she is ‘the most hated person in the school’ her life is thrown into complete meltdown.
-Finally, after exhausting all other avenues, her parents resort to the only thing they have left, a giant singing robot.
+After exhausting all other avenues, her parents resort to the only thing they have left, a giant singing robot.

 Based on a true story, Robot Song illustrates the profound, transformative nature of creativity that when combined with unconditional love, becomes an unstoppable force.
 For Juniper, creativity opens doors into places she never knew existed, allowing her, for the first time, to be defined on her own terms.